hero media

 Canberra’s showground, Exhibition Park (or EPIC), offers caravan sites on a sprawling 75-hectare lot just eight minutes from the CBD.
 The pet-friendly park is a great option for families, with a local farmers market held every Saturday morning on the grounds.

 The prices may be considered a little steep, but you’ll be in the centre of town, plus the park has full amenities including toilets, showers and laundry facilities.
-Bookings are essential.
+Bookings are essential, and the park is closed for certain events throughout the year.

 Address: Corner Flemington Road and Northbourne Avenue, Mitchell ACT